phillipsacademyandover/andover-cm-templates/README.md

 # Andover Campaign Monitor Email Templates
 The purpose of this github repository is to share the Phillips Academy Email Templates and usage guidelines.
-The email templates are for use with Campaign Monitor by Phillips Academy and approved third-party developers.
+The email templates are for use with Campaign Monitor by Phillips Academy and by approved third-party designer/developer.

 ## Intro
 This project contains all of the email templates for use with Campaign Monitor.
 Nothing propriety is included in these files.

 ## Email Template System
-These files follow a custom email template system process that was created to manage all templates.
-This process development is currently fluid.
+A custom email template system has been created to manage all templates.
+This development process is currently fluid.

 ### Applications Used
 * Adobe Brackets